mholling/nswtopo/README.markdown

       roads-sealed: 'Red'             # red for sealed roads
                                       # etc. etc.

-    # You can specify your own tiled pattern fills for various area layers if you really want to.
-Some
+(N.B.
+If a photoshop (psd) file is being produced, do not use pure greyscale colours, as an ImageMagick bug will produce will produce a faulty layer in this case.
+Instead substitute a slight colour hue, e.g. #000001 instead of black, #808081 instead of middle-grey.)

-    # of the default patterns are shown below.
-(You might be better doing this in Photoshop, however.)
+You can specify your own tiled pattern fills for various area layers if you really want to.
+Some of the default patterns are shown below.
+(You might be better off doing this in Photoshop, however.)

     patterns:
       sand:                   # a diagonal dot pattern for sand